altocodenl/TODIS/readme.md

 Two things must happen for us to consider the call as successful: 1) system 2 gets the message that system 1 sent; 2) system 2 must know that system 1 is the one that sent it.

-How this is implemented is quite involved.
+How this happens in a DIS can be quite involved.
 For example, nowadays a typical (though not at all universal) way to send messages between systems is to use the following stack:

 1. Create a JSON payload with the data.
 2. Wrap it in a HTTP request.